Mir-29 microRNA precursor: The miR-29 family

 Many mammalian genomes encode four closely related miR-29 precursors that are transcribed in two transcriptional units.
 For example, human miR-29a and miR-29b-1 are processed from an intron of a long non-coding transcript pri-miRNA (lnc-pri-miRNA) LOC646329 from chromosome 7. miR-29b-2 (identical in sequence to miR-29b-1) and miR-29c are co-transcribed from chromosome 1.
-The three main mature miRNAs processed from these precursors are known as hsa-miR-29a, hsa-miR-29b, and hsa-miR-29c.
+The three main mature miRNAs processed from these precursors are known as has-miR-29a, has-miR-29b, and has-miR-29c.

-Survival analysis across three independent datasets shows that hsa-miR-29c is associated with survival in breast cancer.
+Survival analysis across three independent datasets shows that has-miR-29c is associated with survival in breast cancer.

 Targets of miR-29

-The mature products are thought to exert regulatory roles by binding with partial complementarity to microRNA recognition elements (MREs) in the 3' untranslated region (3' UTR) of target transcripts.
+The mature products are thought to exert regulatory roles by binding with partial complementarity to microRNA recognition elements (MREs) in the 3′ untranslated region (3′ UTR) of target transcripts.
 Experimental evidence suggests that putative targets of mature miR-29 products include the following: